-- 2. If the board determines a bona fide need exists after examining the information regarding the establishment of a community college, the board will conduct a review to ascertain if alternative agencies can provide the identified services. - (C) Standard 3.
+2. If the board determines a bona fide need exists after examining the information regarding the establishment of a community junior college, the board will conduct a review to ascertain if alternative agencies within or outside the proposed district can provide the identified services.
+If the review establishes that the need can be met by these alternative agencies, approval for the establishment of a community junior college will be denied.

+(C) Standard 3.
 Proposed districts must be composed of one (1) or more public school districts.
 In the case of a proposal encompassing two (2) or more public school districts, those districts must be contiguous.
 Variations in traffic arteries, population density, tax base valuations and public school district boundaries require flexibility in geographic size.
 As a general guideline, student commuting time should not exceed forty-five (45) minutes each way.
 The proposed district should be described in terms of the public school districts it will encompass.
-A map detailing boundaries of the proposed district, the population centers and the boundaries of the public school districts shall be provided. - (D) Standard 4.
-There shall be substantive evidence to project an enrollment of at least one thousand (1,000) full-time-equivalent (FTE) students within five (5) years of the initial operation of the new district.
-Enrollment may be projected for an FTE greater than one thousand (1,000).
-The basis for projecting enrollment is as follows: - $1.\ 2.5\%$ of the proposed district population. - A. The proposed district base population shall be the populations of the component public school districts as determined from the School District Population Summary Tables prepared after the most recently completed decennial census; - B. The school district base populations will be incremented by the estimated growth rates for the counties in which the districts are headquartered through the most recent year for which county population estimates are available from the State Census Data Center; and - C. The district populations derived in subparagraph (1)(D)1.B. will be projected for future years using the average annual growth between the latest decennial census and the latest county population estimates for the counties in which the districts are headquartered; - 2.
-Projections of FTE enrollment based on local demeand for- $\,$ - A. Literacy and adult basic education programs; - B. Customized and contract training for area employees;
+A map detailing boundaries of the proposed district, the population centers and the boundaries of the public school districts shall be provided.

+(D) Standard 4.
+There shall be substantive evidence to project an enrollment of at least one thousand two hundred fifty (1250) fulltime-equivalent (FTG) students within five (5) years of the initial operation of the new district.
+Enrollment may be projected for an FTE greater than one thousand two hundred fifty (1250) and the basis for projecting enrollment is as follows:

+1. FTE enrollment, after five (5) years of operation, shall be estimated on the basis of-

+A. 1.5% of the proposed district population, with a minimum of 1250 FTE, up to and including 100,000 population;

+B. 1% of the proposed district population, but not less than 1500 FTE from 100,001 population to 200,000;

+C. .9%, but not less than 2000 FTE, from 200,001-300,000;

+D. .8%, but not less than 2700 FTE, from 300,001-400,000;

+E. .7%, but not less than 3200 FTE, from 400,001-500,000;

+F. .6%, but not less than 3500 FTE, from 500,001-600,000; and

+G. .5%, but not less than 3600 FTE, for populations over 600,000;

+2. The proposed district population shall be determined as follows:

+A. The populations of the component public school districts as determined from the School District Population Summary Tables prepared after the most recently completed decennial census will be the base population;

+B. The school district base populations will be incremented by the estimated growth rates for the counties in which the districts are headquartered through the most recent year for which county population estimates are available from the State Census Data Center; and

+C. The district populations derived in subparagraph (1)(D)2.B. will be projected for future years using the average annual growth between the latest decennial census and the latest county population estimates for the counties in which the districts are headquartered; and

+3. In addition to the enrollment projection method previously described, the average daily attendance of students in grades ten through twelve (10-12) in the high schools within the proposed district must be at least sixteen hundred (1600).